 We are now holding drop in wellbeing events at Queen Mary Hall on at Cambridge Gardens on the first Tuesday of the month alongside the Tuesday Club at CREst.

 Refugee Sewing Group

-We are running a community sewing group for new refugees, giving them the chance to use our machines to make items to personalise their rooms, make clothes and make Econocooker bags which assist in cooking hot meals in challenging circumstances.
+We are running a weekly transformational community sewing group for refugees, giving them the chance to use our machines to make items to personalise their rooms, make clothes and make Econocooker bags which assist in cooking hot meals in challenging circumstances.
 We are hoping to exhibit their work during summer 2023.